Please note - there may be minor amendments to the course schedule in the next few weeks. The days and times of courses should not be affected.

 "I enjoyed being able to connect with other students of great minds and also learning alot of new things.
 It's an experience I wont forget in a hurry."

-Studying at a foreign university is very exciting – even more so if studying takes place virtually.
 To support you during your digital experience at the University of Tübingen and to promote an intercultural exchange we have set up a virtual Buddy program.
-During the Virtual Buddy Program, a student of the University of Tübingen teams up with a participant of TÜ-VIP.
+During the Virtual Buddy Program, a student of the University of Tübingen teams up with 2 - 4 international participants of TÜ-VIP.
 The Virtual Buddy Program aims to initiate a cultural exchange between international students and students of the University of Tübingen in order to expand one’s own cultural horizon and strengthen one's intercultural skills and competences.
 The Virtual Buddy Program will allow you to get to know German student life first-hand and to make friends.

 By the end of the course you will:

-The course does not require any previous knowledge and is aimed at students interested in intercultural communication.
-A good command of English is necessary.
+The course does not require any previous knowledge.
+It is aimed at students interested in intercultural exchange who will reliably participate over the 10 weeks.
+A good command of English is required.

 English

-The virtual Stammtisch sessions will take place Mondays at 6:30 pm (German Time) every second week.
+The virtual sessions will take place Mondays at 6:30 pm (German Time).

 Syllabus (printable PDF)